We saw earlier that a

 If we set up the

-clauses in one query:USE packt_online_shop;SELECT OI.OrderID, P.ProductName,SUM((OI.UnitPrice - OI.Discount) * OI.Quantity) AS'TOTAL REVENUE PER PRODUCT PER ORDER'Products P ON OI.ProductID = P.ProductIDFROM OrderItems OI INNER JOIN WHERE OI.OrderID = 5HAVING SUM((OI.UnitPrice - OI.Discount) * OI.Quantity) > 4.50GROUP BY OI.OrderID, P.ProductNameORDER BY 'TOTAL REVENUE PER PRODUCT PER ORDER' ASC;
+GROUP BY clause correctly, as explained previously, we can use both WHERE and HAVING clauses in the same query.
+This query combines WHERE and HAVING clauses in one query:USE packt_online_shop;SELECT OI.OrderID, P.ProductName,SUM((OI.UnitPrice - OI.Discount) * OI.Quantity) AS'TOTAL REVENUE PER PRODUCT PER ORDER'Products P ON OI.ProductID = P.ProductIDFROM OrderItems OI INNER JOIN WHERE OI.OrderID = 5HAVING SUM((OI.UnitPrice - OI.Discount) * OI.Quantity) > 4.50GROUP BY OI.OrderID, P.ProductNameORDER BY 'TOTAL REVENUE PER PRODUCT PER ORDER' ASC;

 The line 5